About Our Programs

 I have some programming background.
 Should I still do this?

 We will absolutely address this concern in your initial interview with an Admissions Officer.
 During which we will discuss your background in detail so we may better gauge your experience and the ‘fit’ of our programs to your skill level.

 Our courses are very comprehensive and the projects will be scaled according to your skill.
 We’ve met numerous Computer Science majors who have told us that their major did not provide relevant, career-oriented education.
-People attend our school, not only to learn programming but also to develop their experience in industry related technologies including FinTech, MedTech and Data Sciences and have complete projects to showcase.
+People attend our school, not only to learn programming but also to develop their experience in industry related technologies including FinTech, MedTech and Data Science and have complete projects to showcase.

 Can I schedule an on-campus visit or speak to instructors?